ECL-LIRIS/3d-face-models-preprocessing-tool/README.md

-3D MODELS PROCESSING TOOL
+# 3D MODELS PROCESSING TOOL
 The tool was written as an integral part of my PhD thesis, entitled: "Processing and analysis of 2.5D face models for non-rigid mapping based face recognition using differential geometry tools" at Ecole Centrale de Lyon.
 The application allows to process 2.5D/3D face models using pre-programmed algorithms and is distributed under

 GNU GENERAL PUBLIC LICENSE ver.
 3

 If You would like to participate in the development of the tool, please contact me.
-[Contact]

 # Used for a publication?
 If you have used this application for research, please cite my paper: